wp-plugins/very-simple-event-list/readme.txt

 Use shortcode [vsel_past_events] to display your past events on a page.

+Question?
+Please take a look at the FAQ section.

 = Translation =
 Dutch and Swedish translation included.
 More translations are very welcome!
 Please contact me via my website.